 By Aditi Maheshwari

 How prepared are you to take the world by storm with the outbreak of covid19?
 Well, whether you or your company accept it or not working from home is the new work culture we are heading towards.
-With the various health and safety measures which includes social distancing, dished out on a daily basis to help save people from contacting the virus, work life or simply put ‘physical corporate space’ are beginning to move their offices to the clouds if you know what I mean.
-While working from home is not new to certain category of people, there are certain class of people who lack the buzz in working from home and might also find this very challenging in the beginning.
+With the various health and safety measures which include social distancing, dished out on a daily basis to help save people from contracting the virus, work-life or simply put ‘physical corporate space’ are beginning to move their offices to the clouds if you know what I mean.
+While working from home is not new to a certain category of people, there are a certain class of people who lack the buzz in working from home and might also find this very challenging in the beginning.
 However, if handled with a positive attitude and balanced approach we can actually leverage the strength of working from home.
 To maintain a balance between your personal and professional life is easy if you keep certain points in mind.
-Sharing in this article are some do’s and don’ts of working from home so that you can enjoy the best of both worlds.
+Sharing in this article are some dos and don’ts of working from home so that you can enjoy the best of both worlds.

 - Have a set work space for a home office, as the more organized you will be the better results you will achieve.
 Keep your home office Skype friendly.
 As it is quite normal to conduct conference calls, video chatting, etc. for attending meetings online and so it’s advisable to keep things such as files, documents, etc handy to avoid pitfalls and time wastes.

 - Plan your day in advance.
 When you will be clear in your mind about the tasks that are your top priority, you will be more productive.

 - While work from home gives us the advantage of having flexible working hours yet it is always good to be consistent in having specific fixed work hour for increased efficiency and productivity.
 Prefer traditional working hours as a business is always a two-way process and thus require communication with other parties.
 Also, clearly communicate your working hours with your family, friends and neighbours to avoid any sort of personal engagements during that time so that you can be as professional as possible.